20adityasingh/Tweets_Sentiments_Analysis/README.md

 # Twitter Sentiment Analysis Project
     This project uses the Sentiment140 dataset, which contains 1.6 million tweets, to perform sentiment analysis.
 The primary objective is to build and evaluate a variety of neural network models for classifying       tweets as either positive or negative.

-# This project was taking more than 5 hour to run on any model and with less dataset it was overfitting.

 # Required Libraries
     This project relies on several key Python libraries for data manipulation, visualization, and deep learning.